BertoRichardo/grocery-store-ICP/README.md

 ### Overview

 This documentation provides an overview of the Grocery Store system, which is implemented in TypeScript using the Azle framework.
-The system allows users to manage grocery store, including adding, updating, and deleting product; make a transaction; adding, updating, and deleting Customer, adding and deleting Coupon.
+The system allows users to manage grocery store, including adding, updating, and deleting product; make a transaction; adding, updating, and deleting Customer; adding and deleting Coupon.

 ### Additional Notes